Three pink tennis balls on a blue court

 ITF Rule 16: “The server shall. release the ball by hand in any direction and hit the ball with the racket before the ball hits the ground.”

-Am I allowed to serve before my opponent is ready?
+In a tennis match, am I allowed to serve before my opponent is ready?

 Source: